 Figure 6.
 Scatterplot comparison of empirical GHL probabilities and PO-LR estimated GHL probabilities.
 Solid lines represent a 1:1 agreement.

-The stability of of the PO-LR model was evaluated by iteratively re-fitting the model (250 times) using a random subset of 25 pedons (out of 54 total) within each iteration.
+The stability of the PO-LR model was evaluated by iteratively re-fitting the model (250 times) using a random subset of 25 pedons (out of 54 total) within each iteration.
 The predictions from each iteration are presented in Figure 7.
 Mean model R2was 0.89 and ranged from 0.81 to 0.91.
 Variation between iterations appears to results in a range in predicted probabilities of about 0.2 probability units near the peaks associated with each generalized horizon label.
 The combination of predictions from the full model combined with many realizations of a reduced model could be a useful way to convey uncertainty in predictions of GHL probabilities at any given depth.

 Figure 7.
 Predicted GHL probability depth-functions from 250 iterations of model fitting, based on a reduced training dataset.
 Dashed lines are predictions from the full model.